 Here’s a little About Me:

 Throughout her life she stared #metoo in the face and often spat back at it; sadly sometimes she turned the other cheek.
-She believes gender inequality is what is at the heart of the problems in the United States.
-She believes we need gender equality and equity in the classroom, board room, and in Congress and all government entities.
+She believes gender inequality is at the heart of the problems in the United States.
+She believes we need gender equality and equity in the classroom, boardroom, and in Congress and all government entities.

 She’s seriously dated almost as many men as she married and since divorced.
 She has one child, three dogs, an awesome and diverse circle of friends, and a family that she loves immensely who keep her equally crazed and sane.
 She’s worked primarily in communications and marketing the last decade.
-She’s currently taking Improv classes and was just appointed a Democratic precinct committeewoman.
-She practices yoga daily.
+She’s currently a member of the Players Workshop at Westside Improv.
+She’s an appointed Democratic precinct committeewoman.
+She practices yoga, runs periodically, and despite her daughter’s protests, she walks their dogs in every season.